What are the benefits of final salary pensions?

 After three months

-Your pension scheme confirms the 'transfer value' of your pensions and will send paperwork with a deadline to take financial advice
+Your pension scheme confirms the 'transfer value' of your pensions and will send the paperwork with a deadline to take financial advice

 After six months